Mayor Brant Walker’s Wife Found At Illegal Alton, Illinois Party He Sent Police To Break Up

 “My wife is an adult capable of making her own decisions, and in this instance, she exhibited a stunning lack of judgement.
 She now faces the same consequences for her ill-advised decision as the other individuals who chose to violate the ‘Stay At Home’ order during this incident,” he wrote on Facebook.

-He also noted that, when the Chief of Police informed him that one of the people allegedly inside the bar, he instructed the officer to treat her the same as he would treat any other citizen of Alton.
+He also noted that when the Chief of Police informed him that one of the people allegedly inside the bar, he instructed the officer to treat her the same as he would treat any other citizen of Alton.

 “I am embarrassed by this incident and apologize to the citizens of Alton for any embarrassment this incident may cause our City,” he wrote.